Baking & Pastry Arts Program Outcomes

 Baking & Pastry Arts Programmatic Assessment Data

-- Students qualify for ACF entry-level certification as Certified Pastry Culinarian upon graduation.100% of our Baking & Pastry Arts degree students earn Certified Pastry Culinarian status after graduation.
-Graduates' first year membership to the American Culinary Foundation is paid for by the college.
+100% of our Baking & Pastry Arts degree students earn Certified Pastry Culinarian status from the American Culinary Foundation after graduation.
+The college pays for graduates' first year of membership to the American Culinary Foundation.

 Associate Degree - Baking and Pastry Arts (A55130) Completers

 - Of 8 new students who began the program in fall 2016, 0 graduated by spring 2019 (0% graduation rate).

 - Of 9 new students who began the program in fall 2015, 0 graduated by spring 2018 (0% graduation rate).